 In the beginning, the instrument must be connected with an appropriate AC line input.
-Then, since fans intelligently cool it, it must be installed in sufficient space for circulation of air.
+Then, since it is intelligently cooled by fans, it must be installed in sufficient space for circulation of air.
 It should be used in an area where the ambient temperature does not exceed 40°C.